© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Buckton Moor North camp is a scheduled monument protected by Historic England under reference 1006510.
 View the official record →

-Buckton Moor North camp is a prehistoric hillfort located in Northumberland, England.
+Buckton Moor North camp is an Iron Age hillfort located in Northumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006510.

 Buckton Moor North camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006510.